 Georgetown, Delaware personal injury attorneys who will stand up for you

 Trucking companies can often be difficult to deal with after a truck accident in Delaware.
 That’s because they know there’s often so much at stake after a collision caused by one of their truck drivers.
 They know that if you can prove their driver was at fault, the trucking company will likely be responsible for paying for your accident-related expenses.

-You can count on our Delaware truck accident lawyers at the Law Office of Edward C. Gill, P.A. after your truck accident.
+You can count on our Delaware truck accident lawyers at Gill, Welsh, and Chamberlain, P.A. after your truck accident.
 Our attorneys have more than 80 years of combined legal experience.
 We know how to investigate trucking companies and we’re prepared to do the work that needs to be done to do the job right.

 What makes investigating a trucking company so complicated?

 The main reason why investigating trucking companies can be so difficult is because some trucking companies refuse to cooperate.
 Sometimes, they might not return phone calls.
 Or even tracking them down in the first place can sometimes be a challenge.

 Why do trucking companies behave this way sometimes?
 Often, it’s a matter of money.
 Depending on the circumstances of your truck accident, your accident-related expenses can easily add up to thousands or even millions of dollars.
 That’s why we want to work with you.
 We believe you deserve to be fairly compensated for your accident.

 Evidence trucking companies may have related to your accident